 Because I created such a busy graph, I didn't represent the strength of the connections.
 However, here are the mean averages at each generation of cousin match:

-Next, the descendants of Samuel Nicholson are almost definitely descended from Samuel Nicholson and Sarah Burrough.
+Next, the descendants of Samuel Nicholson are almost certainly descended from Samuel Nicholson and Sarah Burrough.
 Whether or not the Samuel Nicholson who married Lidia Dickhouse is their son or grandson is also debatable.
 It also appears very likely that Sarah Burrough is the daughter of Samuel Burrough and Hannah Roberts and that Hannah is the daughter John Roberts and Sarah Marks.

-So I firmly believe that the Nicholson line reaches back from Leonard Nicholson all the way through Samuel Nicholson and Sarah Burrough, who were married in New Jersey in 1722.
+So I strongly believe that the Nicholson line reaches back from Leonard Nicholson all the way through Samuel Nicholson and Sarah Burrough, who were married in New Jersey in 1722.
 Whether or not an ancestor got missed in there somewhere is another question.